kgn3400/carousel/readme.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/kgn3400/carousel) [![Validate% with hassfest](https://github.com/kgn3400/carousel/workflows/Validate%20with%20hassfest/badge.svg)](https://github.com/kgn3400/carousel/actions/workflows/hassfest.yaml)

-The Carousel helper integration allows you to create a binary_sensor or sensor which rotate through a set of the same type of entities with a user defined time interval. if the binary_sensors/sensors set has the same attribute, it's possible to use cards which support showing attributes.
+The Carousel integration helper allows you to create a binary_sensor or sensor which rotate through a set of the same type of entities in the same card, with a user defined time interval. if the binary_sensors/sensors set has the same attribute, it's possible to use cards which support showing attributes.

 For installation instructions until the Carousel helper is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).
 Or click [![My Home Assistant](https://img.shields.io/badge/Home%20Assistant-%2341BDF5.svg?style=flat&logo=home-assistant&label=Add%20to%20HACS)](https://my.home-assistant.io/redirect/hacs_repository/?owner=kgn3400&repository=carousel&category=integration)

+---

 ## Configuration